valfride/lpsrgan/README.md

 # Usage

-This section provides instructions on testing the model, training it from scratch, and fine-tuning it on a custom dataset.
-Follow the steps below to set up and run the model.
-Additionally,
+This section provides instructions on testing the model, training it from scratch, and fine-tuning it on a custom dataset following the methodology decribed by Nascimento et al. in the paper "Toward Advancing License Plate Super-Resolution in
+Real-World Scenarios: A Dataset and Benchmark."
+Follow the steps below to set up and run the models.

 # Testing

-To test the model, ensure that the config file specifies the path to the .pth file (e.g., config file), as shown in the example below:
+To test the model, ensure that the config file specifies the path to each of the .pth files (e.g., config file), as shown in the example below:

 ```yaml
 model: